Inside a classroom at a prison in Los Angeles County, incarcerated men embark on a journey.

 The lessons learned from the program at California State Prison in Lancaster will inform the new program in liberal studies being created for women.

-The roots of Cal State LA’s program trace back nearly seven years, when Cal State LA Professor Bidhan Chandra Roy was a volunteer in the prison.
-Roy worked with a nonprofit helping men incarcerated at Lancaster learn to train shelter dogs at the prison’s progressive programming facility (PPF).
+Roy was a volunteer in the prison nearly seven years ago.
+He worked with a nonprofit helping men incarcerated at Lancaster learn to train shelter dogs at the prison’s progressive programming facility (PPF).
 PPF is a voluntary program that houses men who demonstrate good conduct and a dedication to personal growth.

 While volunteering on the prison yard, Roy, a professor of English, started giving writing and literature lessons.
 He’d teach in the housing unit and sometimes on the yard, as men did pull-ups nearby.
 The students were eager for more, he recalls.
 Many had already earned multiple associate’s degrees by then, thanks to a 2014 California law that spurred rapid growth of community college education for incarcerated students.
 But they hit a ceiling on their higher education without a bachelor’s degree program.

 In 2016, Cal State LA launched the Prison B.A.
-Graduation Initiative, with support from President Barack Obama’s Second Chance Pell federal pilot program.
+Graduation Initiative.
 Drawing on expertise from across the university, the initiative is a collaboration between the university’s Center for Engagement, Service, and the Public Good, the Department of Communication Studies in the College of Arts and Letters, and the College of Professional and Global Education.